-Be sure the posted octane is at least 91.
-If the octane is less than 91, you may get a heavy knocking noise when you drive.
-(In an emergency, you may be able to use lower octane - as low as 87 - if heavy knocking does not occur.)
-If you're using 91 or higher octane unleaded gas and you still get heavy knocking, your engine needs service.
+Be sure the posted octane for premium is at least 91 (at least 89 for middle grade and 87 for regular).
+If the octane is less than 87, you may get a heavy knocking noise when you drive.
+If it's bad enough, it can damage your engine.